 If you need inventory financing immediately or don’t have the creditworthiness to be approved by the SBA, you can still receive a business line of credit from alternative lenders.

-If you choose to go this route, you can withdraw funding from the line of credit in the future to cover operating costs other than inventory.
+If you choose to go this route, you can withdraw funding from the line of credit to cover operating costs other than inventory.
 That versatility could be beneficial for growing small businesses.

 The speed and accessibility to funding that online lenders offer makes business lines of credit attractive.

-If you go through an online lending marketplace such as Fast Capital 360, you can have one application sent to multiple lenders.
-This cuts out the time you have to spend filling out applications.
+If you go through an online lending marketplace, such as Fast Capital 360, you can have one application sent to multiple lenders.
+This cuts the time you have to spend filling out multiple applications to several lenders.

 Qualification requirements also are much lower than SBA, bank and inventory loan lenders, opening up doors for businesses with lower credit scores.